rivm-syso/harmony-data-integration/test-scripts/readme.md

 -   **`counts_per_column(column_data, row_count)`**

-*Counts null values, actual values, distinct values, and unique values per column in a DataFrame and returns the counts to the main function as a tuple.*
+&emsp;&emsp; *Counts null values, actual values, distinct values, and unique values per column in a DataFrame and returns the counts to the main function as a tuple.*

 -   **`get_data_type(py_dtype, column_data)`**

-*Maps inferred pandas data types to labels, with additional checks for string and integer types to determine the data type of a column in a DataFrame.*
+&emsp;&emsp; *Maps python data types to labels, with extra checks for string and integer types to determine the data type of a column in a DataFrame.*